Yancey County Vehicle Impound Guide

 Required Documents

-• Vehicle registration: You'll need to provide proof of ownership.
+• Vehicle Registration or Title: You'll need to provide proof of ownership.
+A copy of the registration or the vehicle title will suffice.

 If You Don't Have a Valid License